Flowise MCP server

 • FLOWISE_ASSISTANT_ID: Single Assistant ID (optional)

-• FLOWISE_CHATFLOW_DESCRIPTION: Optional description for the exposed tool
+• FLOWISE_CHATFLOW_DESCRIPTION: Optional description for the single tool

 Filtering Chatflows